by Tom Barrance | Updated April 2026

 A camcorder is designed specifically for shooting video.
 Most of them have built-in zoom lenses and tilt-and-swivel screens.
 More expensive pro camcorders have good built-in microphones and professional XLR audio inputs.
 They aren’t great for still photography.

 A DSLR (digital SLR) is mainly designed for still photography.
 It’s a ‘system camera’: it takes interchangeable lenses.
 A mirror reflects the image up to the viewfinder, and flips up – blacking out the eyepiece – when you take a photo.
 So when you shoot video with it, you have to use ‘Live View’ on the main screen instead.
-They are largely being replaced with mirrorless cameras (below).
+You can buy viewfinders to magnify the screen image.

 A mirrorless camera is like an SLR – you can swap lenses – but it doesn’t have a mirror.
 You view the image on the main live view screen, or an electronic eye-level viewfinder if it has one.
 They’re usually smaller and lighter than DSLRs, with better video features, and can also shoot high quality stills.
 Most new system cameras are mirrorless.